|Date Opened||12/12/2019 4:00:00 PM|

 Under general supervision, the Computer Forensic Investigator conducts digital forensic investigations for cases of importance to the administration of local government, including but not limited to cases involving employee misconduct, unscrupulous business practices, and ethics violations.
 Responsibilities include the forensic analysis of hard-drives, laptops, cellular phones, network drives, other digital storage devices, and social media using various forensic software tools, including EnCase or FTK; Cellebrite; and Magnet AXIOM.
 In addition, the Computer Forensic Investigator prepares detailed reports of interviews and forensic investigations; collaborates with attorneys during the investigative process; confers with attorneys in connection with trial preparation for cases involving litigation; and makes court appearances and provides testimony relating to such cases as required.
 The Computer Forensic Investigator also may support investigations using other database tools such as Ipro and Concordance.

-1. Certification as a computer investigative specialist or examiner, and
+1. Ability to obtain a Certification as a computer investigative specialist or examiner, and

 2. Possession of a baccalaureate degree from an accredited college or university